youssefHosni/Data-Science-Interview-Questions-Answers/Probability Interview Questions & Answers for Data Scientists.md

 Answer:

+There are different ways you can go about this.
+Following are some methods, one may choose only one of these or a combination depending on the observed data.
+- Method of moments
+- Maximum Likelihood Estimatation
+- Bayesian Estimation
+- Least Squares Estimation
+- Method of Least Absolute Deviation
+- Chi-squared Test

 ### Q15: You have 40 cards in four colors, 10 reds, 10 greens, 10 blues, and ten yellows.
 Each color has a number from 1 to 10.
 When you pick two cards without replacement, what is the probability that the two cards are not in the same color and not in the same number? ###